-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2019.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-who were subsequently offered admission.
-Total first-time, first-year (freshman) men who applied 644 Total first-time, first-year (freshman) women who applied 751 Total first-time, first-year (freshman) men who were admitted 401 Total first-time, first-year (freshman) women who were admitted 502 Total full-time, first-time, first-year (freshman) men who enrolled 135 Total part-time, first-time, first-year (freshman) men who enrolled 2 .
-Total full-time, first-time, first-year (freshman) women who enrolled 140 Total part-time, first-time, first-year (freshman) women who enrolled 3 Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled
+Total first-time, first-year (freshman) men who applied 644 Total first-time, first-year (freshman) women who applied 751 Total first-time, first-year (freshman) men who were admitted 401 Total first-time, first-year (freshman) women who were admitted 502 Total full-time, first-time, first-year (freshman) men who enrolled 135 Total part-time, first-time, first-year (freshman) men who enrolled 2 Total full-time, first-time, first-year (freshman) women who enrolled 140 Total part-time, first-time, first-year (freshman) women who enrolled 3 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled